God’s Original Design For Us

 The Beauty of Unity in Christ

 “I pray that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.”
-(John 17:21)

 This unity is not just a theological concept—it is the basis for the life of beauty and harmony that God desires for us.
-As we are united with Christ and with one another, we reflect the beauty of
+As we are united with Christ and with one another, we reflect the beauty of God’s love and bring glory to Him.
+Jesus desires for us to live in harmony with Him and with each other, creating a community that is marked by love, peace, and joy.

-The Holy Spirit: Our Guide to a Life of Beauty and Harmony In John 14:16, Jesus promises to send the Holy Spirit to guide us into this abundant life:
+The Holy Spirit: Our Guide to a Life of Beauty and Harmony

 A Life That Overflows with Beauty and Harmony